-The ability of lawyers to ignore inconvenient facts and boldly assert whatever facts they would prefer is incredible.
+But you just established that France existed.
+I was agreeing with you.The ability of lawyers to ignore inconvenient facts and boldly assert whatever facts they would prefer is incredible.
 Perhaps of is part of the reason lawyers are frequently held in low esteem.

 Some can get away with it because they blind their audience with charisma and charm, but alas Legs, you don't exhibit these characteristics.
 You will have to back your assertions with facts & reasoning instead.